 - ½ cup soy sauce or tamari for gluten-free

 - 1 TB coconut palm sugar or brown sugar

 - 3 TB fresh lime juice

 - 2 TB sea salt

 - 1 TB avocado oil or plain vegetable oil

 - Place everything in a saucepan.
-Bring to a boil and lower heat.
-Cover loosely and cook at a constant low boil for 20 minutes.
-Mixture will reduce down a little.
+Bring to a boil and lower the heat.
+Cover loosely and cook at a constant low boil for 20 minutes. the mixture will reduce a little in volume.

-- Remove from heat and let steep until cool.
+- Remove from heat and let steep until cooled a little.

-- Place a strainer over a bowl and pour sauce in.
-Shake pulp and press gently with back of a spoon.
-Don't press pulp through strainer.
+- Place a strainer over a bowl and pour the sauce in.
+Shake pulp and press gently with the back of a spoon.
+Don't press the pulp through the strainer though.